-Your patient has all the symptoms:
+Your patient has all the symptoms of plantar fasciitis:

 - Stiffness and pain in the foot in the morning or after resting that often gets worse as the day progresses.